 Winner in MIAL’s new category, Youth Literature, is Angie Thomas for her bestselling novel, On the Come Up.
 The main character, a sixteen-year-old rapper named Bri, aspires to become a rapper like her deceased father, an underground rap legend.
 The novel is Thomas’s homage to hip-hop, which was her own path until she began to write.
 The novel has already been optioned for a film.
 One reviewer said that Thomas is “an author in complete command of her own voice.”
 Another said, “The text challenges its readers to think deeply about white privilege, police brutality, and the circumstances designed to break the spirits of young people of color.”
-Thomas, a native of Jackson, Mississippi, received a BFA degree from Belhaven University, the first black teenage there to graduate in creative writing.
+Thomas, a native of Jackson, Mississippi, received a BFA degree from Belhaven University, the first Black student to graduate in creative writing.
 She received a Walter Dean Myers Grant in 2015.
 Her first novel, The Hate U Give, debuted at number one on the New York Times Best Seller list for young adult hardcover books and became a motion picture.
 It has won many awards, including the William C. Morris Award, the Michael L. Printz Award, and the Coretta Scott King Award.
 Inspired by the rap music of Tupac Skahur, the title comes from the acronym of Skahur’s tattoo, which Thomas translates as “what society feeds into youth has a way of coming back and affecting us all.”
 Thomas, who at a young age witnessed multiple instances of gun violence, sees writing as a form of activism because it promotes empathy.

 Recipient’s remarks: I have to say that getting this award is a little more special than the rest.
 Recognition from my home state means more than words can describe.
 To the Mississippi Institute of Arts and Letters, thank you, from the bottom of my heart.
 Had Teenage Angie known that she would receive such a big honor from folks right here in Mississippi, it would’ve told her that a kid like her was worthy of such an honor.
 Even more so, by acknowledging a book that pays homage to the art form she loves, you would’ve been validating her.
 I hope this does the same for all of the young people in Mississippi who see themselves in my words.
 With this award, you’re sending them that same message.
 On their behalf, thank you.
 I would like to thank those readers as well.
 Your love and support is the reason I’m in the position to even receive this award.
 There’s nothing quite like the love that Mississippi readers give—you read with your whole hearts and your passion for literature encourages me to write for you even more.
 As always, thanks to my publisher, Balzer & Bray/HarperCollins, my phenomenal editor, Donna Bray, my incredible agent Brooks Sherman, and every single person who has devoted time and effort to help Bri find her way in the world.
 Finally, I would like to thank Mississippi.
 As rocky as the relationship can be, I wouldn’t be who I am without you.
 Thank you.